matt-kubica/BarberInc/README.md

 # BarberInc

 ## Overview
-Simple app that helps schedule visit in small one-man show barbershop.
+Simple app that helps schedule visits in small one-man show barbershop.
 Main functionalities:
 * Adding new visit - parameters that need to be provided:
-⋅* date
+    * date
-⋅* time
+    * time
-⋅* name
+    * name
-⋅* visit type
+    * visit type
 * Adding new visit on certain date - parameters that need to be provided:
-⋅* time
+    * time
-⋅* name
+    * name
-⋅* visit type
+    * visit type
 * Displaying visits on certain date

 Functionalities that are going to be implemented in the future: